tonidy/pa-cli/README.md

 When you first run pa, it will offer to generate a secure enclave identity with touch id protection.

 Decryption will require touch id/face id authentication.

+> ℹ️ The private key is bound to the secure enclave of your machine, so it cannot be transferred to another machine.
+This also means that you should take the necessary precautions, and make sure you also encrypt any long-term data to an alternate backup key.

 ### How do I use fuzzy search?